Providing users with account information

 Additionally, Add Account dialog can be suppressed in the following ways.

-NOTE: Citrix recommends users to suppress the Add Account dialog either using System logon or Command Line Interface methods.
+Citrix recommends users to suppress the Add Account dialog either using System logon or Command Line Interface methods.

 When you configure Citrix Receiver for Windows for email-based account discovery, users enter their email address rather than a server URL during initial Citrix Receiver for Windows installation and configuration.
 Citrix Receiver for Windows determines the NetScaler Gateway or StoreFront Server associated with the email address based on Domain Name System (DNS) Service (SRV) records and then prompts the user to log on to access virtual desktops and applications.